 Before becoming a saint, Sri Raghavendra was a family man with a wife and a son.
 On the day of his transformation, his wife wished to see him for the last time and hence came running to the mutt.
 But in her hurry, she felt in an abandoned well and died.

 As it was an untimely death of her with the desire unfulfilled, she became a ghost and came to visit the saint in the mutt.
 Sri Raghavendra Swamy sensed her presence and sprinkled holy water, relieving her from the cycles of birth and death.

 Sri Raghavendra is believed to have done many miracles in his lifetime.

 Mantralayam Raghavendra Swamy Temple is not only a memorial of the saint but also worships Lord Hari, Vayu and Rayaru.

 Mantralayam Raghavendra Swamy Temple houses three spectacular chariots, made with sandalwood and adorned with fresh and bright flowers.

 Every day the deities are placed on the chariots and a wonderful procession round the temple takes place.

 Mantralayam Temple Dress Code

-To maintain the tranquillity, devotees are expected to speak in a low voice and walk in queues.
-Some other guidelines which are followed here are:
+To maintain the tranquility, devotees are expected to speak in a low voice and walk in queues.
+Some other guidelines which are followed at this Mantralayam temple are:

 - Devotees are suggested not to wear headgears, cooling glasses.